 You have better posture.
 A better-aligned spine naturally leads to better posture.
 Sitting on the ball works your core, strengthening those muscles so that your spine is supported, resulting in better posture.
 You will find that you sit up straighter and over time you will walk taller.
 Better posture is perfect for your spine, making it more flexible and stronger.

 It should be noted that it isn’t healthy to sit in any position for too long.
 Stand up and move about every hour or so.
 While the stability ball causes you to change positions throughout the day, you also need full body movement, which includes standing, stretching and walking.

-The information herein on "3 Reasons Why Sitting On A Stability Ball Is Good For Your Spine" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "3 Reasons Why Sitting On A Stability Ball Is Good For Your Spine" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.